-Welcome to Thiel College.
 Each student, resident or commuter, has an assigned post office box.
 It is the student's responsibility to pick up the key at the Campus Post Office when school begins.
 There is no charge for the key however there is a charge for a replacement key.
-The keys are to be turned in at the end of the spring semester or when you leave Thiel.
-(Your box number changes each year)
+Students will retain the same mailbox for the duration of their stay at Thiel.
+(Note: Students will need to use their box number in the address)